biopython/biopython.github.io/wiki/GitUsage.md

 Now, assuming that you have git installed on your computer, execute the following commands locally on your machine.
-This "url" is given on the github page for your repository (if you are logged in):
+This "url" is given on the GitHub page for your repository (if you are logged in):

 ``` bash
 git clone git@github.com:yourusername/biopython.git